nicklambourne/eecs-thesis-template/README.md

 [Bazel](https://bazel.build/).
-- The admin staff of ITEE (who didn't contribute to this project directly, but do amazing work under trying conditions to make the many, many ITEE thesis programs possible).
+- The admin staff of ITEE (who didn't contribute to this project directly, but do amazing work under trying conditions to make the many, many ITEE thesis programs possible). :heart: